TemTea/Tildes/src/site/notes/Buds.md

 Walked back until wall met spine.
 Then,

-Up by the xiphoid[^18], that's where the knife sits, and I Find how thin a line divides boy from divine, or me from the lifeless.
+Up by the xiphoid[^18], that's where the knife sits, and I Find how thin a line divides boy from the divine, or me from the lifeless.
 That night since, I realized it could be a
 Stranger in the street or kid you idolized.
 A second's separation, plus weight on a fine tip.